VoltLang/Battery/doc/index.md

 ### Config

 We've seen the `config` command already.
-And we've also seen some of the command line arguments it can take. `battery.txt` isn't particularly special -- it's just a list of parameters, like `--dep`, that tell it about your project.
-Battery command parameters come after the command; it's `battery config --dep watt`, not `battery --dep watt config`.
+Here are some flags that can affect it.

 	--arch arch      Selects architecture (x86, x86_64).
 	--platform plat  Selects platform (osx, msvc, linux).